Alphabet

 |

-*two pieces of *white paper
+*two sheets of white paper

 *crayons